MaikL/RunProgramAs/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the GPL 3.0 License.
+See the LICENSE.md file for details.

 ## Acknowledgments
 Windows Forms for GUI components